 Clients can request that a handle server cryptographically certify its messages with its public key.
 This certification can be used to verify the authenticity of handle server transmissions.
-The current implementation of the Handle System uses DSA for this purpose.
-The DSA public key for a handle server is stored in its site information record.
+The public key for a handle server is stored in its site information record.